 In a medium frying pan or wok, add the apples, sugar, coconut oil, cinnamon, nutmeg, allspice and salt.
 Saute on medium heat for 10 minutes.
 Set aside.

 Add 1 ¼ cups of the apple mixture and ⅓ cup of the caramel to a medium mixing bowl and stir to combine.
 Set aside.
-Whisk the flour into the cheesecake mixture until well combined.
+Whisk the ½ cup of all-purpose flour or rice flour into the cheesecake mixture until well combined.
 Now fold in the apple caramel mixture until barely combined.
 Pour the mixture into your prepared spring form crust and bake for 3 hours or until the cheesecake barely jiggles when nudged.

 Allow the cheesecake to cool completely then transfer it to the refrigerator for at least a few hours before slicing and serving.
 Serve cold.
-Store Vegan Caramel Apple Cheesecake in the refrigerator for up to 1 week or stored in a plastic freezer bag in the freezer for up to 2 months.
+Store in the refrigerator for up to 1 week or stored in a plastic freezer bag in the freezer for up to 2 months.
+This recipe makes 1 Vegan Caramel Apple Cheesecake.